timothepearce/laravel-time-series-docs/docs/quickstart.md

             "start_date" => "2022-01-01 01:00:00",
             "end_date" => "2022-01-01 01:59:59",
             "content" => [
-                "users_count" => 0,
+                "users_count" => 4,
             ]
         ],
     ],
 }
 ```

+This example walks you through the general structure of a Projection, now it's up to you to store the content of your choice!

-You only scratched the surface of Laravel Quasar.
-If you want to know more about the use cases it can solve, read [the Getting Started section](/docs/getting-started/what-is-quasar).
+You only scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solve, read [the Getting Started section](/docs/getting-started/what-is-quasar).